nanobox-io/nanobox-guides/articles/mysql/manage-production.md

 The tunnel command will output the port to which it is bound.
 Since it's a local port, you'll need to use `127.0.0.1` as your host.

 ## Use Your Client of Choice to Connect
-Use tunnel-bound port on your local machine to connect with your MySQL client or GUI of choice.
+Use the tunnel-bound port on your local machine to connect with your MySQL client or GUI of choice.
 Credentials needed to establish the connection:

 **Host:** `127.0.0.1`
 **Port:** *Shown in tunnel output*